feg-lab/feg-lab.github.io/index.md

 {% capture text %}

-We mainly work on Atlantic salmon, but we have also studied diverse fishes, plants, and fungi.
+We mainly work on Atlantic salmon, but we've also studied diverse fishes, plants, and fungi.

 {%
   include button.html